Rocket Lawyer: Growth

 In January 2009, Rocket Lawyer raised $2 million from LexisNexis and appointed LexisNexis executive Ralph Calistri to its board.
 In December 2009, Dan Nye, the former CEO of LinkedIn, joined Rocket Lawyer's board of directors.
 After a few months as a board member, Nye was named president and CEO.
 This allowed Moore to transition to Executive Chairman.
 Nye focused on improving Rocket Lawyer's customer service and utilizing an analytical approach to new products, including allowing customers to create free legal documents.
 This helped Rocket Lawyer boost new accounts from tens of thousands a month to over 100,000 a month.

 In 2010, Rocket Lawyer received $7 million in equity financing from Investor Growth Capital in order to expand operations.
 In July 2011, the company raised $18.5 million in a Series D round of financing from August Capital, Google Ventures and Investor Growth Capital.
 Five months later, in December 2011, Rocket Lawyer raised an additional $10.79 million from Industry Ventures, bringing its total funding to $43 million.
 By 2011, Rocket Lawyer reached $20 million in annual revenue.

-In 2012 Rocket Lawyer launched in the UK, and then in 2016 they launched in continental Europe in partnership with the French legal publisher Éditions Lefebvre Sarrut, a direct competitor of Rocket Lawyer's lead seed investor LexisNexis.
+In 2012, Rocket Lawyer launched in the UK, and then in 2016 it launched in continental Europe in partnership with the French legal publisher Éditions Lefebvre Sarrut, a direct competitor of Rocket Lawyer's lead seed investor LexisNexis.

 In January 2013, the company acquired LawPivot, a legal question-and-answer service.
 From October 2015 to January 2016, Rocket Lawyer partnered with the American Bar Association (ABA) on a pilot project designed to help consumers find lawyers and attorneys find business.
 Information from the project was used to help the ABA with potential future Law Connect programs.

 In September 2018, Rocket Lawyer started integrating blockchain technology into its legal transactions in order to provide “smart contracts” for its clients.
 The service was beta-tested in 2018, and offered commercially starting in 2019.
 Under the new service, called Rocket Wallet, contracts are secured and executed automatically with blockchain encryption technology.
 Rocket Lawyer works with the blockchain company ConsenSys and OpenLaw to provide Rocket Wallet.

 In 2018, Rocket Lawyer UK received a waiver from the Solicitors Regulation Authority (SRA) to allow practicing solicitors to advise Rocket Lawyer's clients.
 In 2017, the SRA had approved a rule change to allow solicitors to practice from unregulated firms.
-The rule was not introduced until 2019, so, in the meantime, SRA offered waivers to qualifying companies.
+Because the rule was not introduced until 2019, the SRA offered waivers to qualifying companies in the meantime.

 Rocket Lawyer created the COViD-19 Legal Center in April 2020, with free advice, information, and legal documents for business owners during the pandemic.
 It provided a worksheet to help owners determine what benefits and loans they were eligible for.
-In September, they became the first national company to be approved by the Utah Supreme Court to participate in the state's "regulatory sandbox", a seven-year pilot program for non-lawyer ownership of legal services.
+In September, it became the first national company to be approved by the Utah Supreme Court to participate in the state's "regulatory sandbox", a seven-year pilot program for non-lawyer ownership of legal services.